JoaoCA98/JoaoCA98/README.md

 # Hello, fellow explorer! 👋

 Welcome to my Data Science playground.
-I'm João Aires, a curious mind passionate about turning data into stories and insights.
+I'm João, a curious mind passionate about turning data into stories and insights.
 As a Data Scientist, I believe that every dataset has a story to tell, and I'm here to uncover those narratives.

 ## 🚀 What I Love